 A window mount is a piece of card with a rectangular window cut out for placing the print behind.
 Where two window mounts are combined this is termed a 'double mount'.
 Example 1 shows a corner from a double mount of Ivory and Ivory card.

 Example 2 - A double mount using contrasting colours

 Here a blue toned print has been paired up with a double mount with an inner colour of electric blue.
 This brings out the colour in the image.

 Note that larger prints generally do better in competitions.

 Example 3 - Multiple images on one mount

-However, for WDCC club competitions, this collection of 6 prints would be admissable and if sufficiently unique and interesting to a judge, could do well.
+There is no reason why you couldn't make a collection of several prints and if sufficiently unique and interesting to a judge, could do well.
 Example 3 is a collection of still-life images from a bathroom.
 Be aware that collections of prints on a theme like this may well be judged on the 'weakest image' in the set, it just depends on the judge.

 WDCC allows home printed and digital images to be entered into club competitions.
 These can be commercially printed (if a digital lab is used, prints and enlargements will be on normal photographic paper, giving a life of 15+ years) or printed on photo quality paper at home (generally with a more limited life).

 It should not be forgotten that prints for which you no longer can find the negatives can also be scanned and printed, providing you are the author of the original image.